-5 Ways to Get More Rest
+5 Ways to Get More RestOct 26, 2017

-As I looked back over the past two month I realized I spent a lot of time in rest, forced rest.
+As I looked back over the past two months, I realized I spent a lot of time in rest, forced rest.
 In August, I began creating my online classes and I worked much more than normal.
 So, it should not have come to a surprise that I needed more rest.
 And this month I overdid it again, this time with packing in so many fun activities I didn’t rest.
 Once I realized it I got intentional and I took a moment to get fully present with myself to reflect on where I needed self-care.
 And I realized I needed rest.

 Conventional advice will tell you to get more rest you will just need to get to bed at a decent hour.
 "I know, I know.”
 We say and we don’t do it.
 This is something that we all know to do and it is harder than it sounds.
 But often we lay there and can’t sleep so getting more rest when we’re staring at the ceiling makes us frustrated not sleepy.
-So, against conventional wisdom, I recommend this as the last change to make.
+So, against conventional wisdom, I recommend this as the last change you need to make.
 Instead, start by preparing for bed differently.

 Here are some different practical tips to getting more rest:

 - Begin by setting up your environment.
 Design your bedroom for two activities: sleep and sex, that’s it.
 Remove your television (more on this later).
 Bring in room darkening curtains or shades.
-Set the thermostat temperature a little cooler to ensure you are comfortable, something not to hot and not too cold (the specific temperature setting is personal preference and one my husband and I disagree).
+Set the thermostat temperature a little cooler to ensure you are comfortable, something not too hot and not too cold (the specific temperature setting is a personal preference and one my husband and I disagree).
 I even use a white noise machine to drown out the road noise (and I’ve heard it works for the snoring).

 - Reduce blood sugar and stressors to blood pressure.
 You may have heard not to eat 2 hours before bed as a way to keep your blood sugar from rising (if you haven’t, add that to your routine now), and I’m going to add reduce your blood pressure stressors as well.
 For example, do not watch action movies or the news 2 hours before bed.
 Both are designed to get you all keyed up.
-Regardless of your political perspectives the news is designed to push your buttons by talking about things you won’t like about what the other side is doing.
+Regardless of your political perspectives, the news is designed to push your buttons by talking about things you won’t like about what the other side is doing.
 Who can go to sleep with our blood pressure up that high?
 If you must consume the news, pick another time, just not 2 hours before bed.
 Similarly, action movies.
 Scientists have found that violent programming makes it harder to fall asleep and is linked to more nightmares.

 - Be consistent with when you get up.
 While we all need to sleep in on occasion, it typically is not a pattern we need to make.
 Instead, research shows we get more rest when we actually get up at the same time every day.
 And by training our brain to get up at the same time it actually makes it easier for us to get to bed at the same time in the evening.
 Similarly, the only way to get to bed early is by getting up earlier.
 So, before you turn off the alarm on the weekend perhaps you should reconsider that you are working against a natural cycle in your brain and instead use a consistent cycle to your advantage and actually get more rest as a result.